 Moving2Madrid partners with a very experienced architect.
 They offer our clients a free 45 minute consultation with a senior architect with over 10 years experience in refurbishing apartments for foreign buyers in Madrid.
-PLUS: Up to 2 quotes for the apartments you are interested in.
+Plus, they offer Moving2Madrid readers up to two pricing quotes for apartments you are interested in.
 Read How to have a stress free renovation to learn more, and get a link to take advantage of this offer.

 Commissions– 3% of purchase price

 You will need to pay a commission to the seller’s agent.
 They are between 0 to 5%, with an average at 3%.

 In summary, the professionals you hire will complete the following tasks for you:

 - Obtain your NIE and TIE quickly.
 These are your Spanish tax number and Spanish identification card.
 Both are required to purchase a property in Madrid.

 - Check the legal background of your property (making sure no debts are tied to the property and verifying the person selling the apartment really does own the property).

 - Estimate the real value of the apartment for sale.